lyubomirg1995/readme-generator-pro/README.md

   ## Description

-  Generating the structure of README file
+  This application allows the user to generate a README markdown file from the command-line by answering a list of questions.

   ## Table of Contents